Brighouse Towns Fund

 Key details

-Investing £19m in partnership with the Brighouse Town Deal Board to build a town where history lives, communities come together, memories are made, and the economy can grow.
+Investing £19m from the UK Government in partnership with the Brighouse Town Deal Board to build a town where history lives, communities come together, memories are made, and the economy can grow.

 Current status